-Authors: R. Ian Crosbie, Raj Juneja and Christopher Anderson
+Authors: R. lan Crosbie, Christopher Anderson and Raj Juneja

 Canadian pension funds and their subsidiaries are subject to a rule that prohibits them from investing in shares of a corporation having more than 30% of the votes for the election of directors, except in the case of qualifying real estate, resource and investment subsidiaries (the so-called 30% Rule).
 The 2015 federal budget announced that the 30% Rule would be reviewed.
 For this purpose, the Department of Finance issued a consultation paper on June 3 stating that it will be accepting comments from interested parties on whether the 30% Rule should be retained, relaxed or eliminated for federally regulated pension plans.
-The consultation paper also poses a number of questions related to governance, investment and tax issues related to the 30% Rule (see Pension Plan Investment in Canada: The 30 Per Cent Rule).
+The consultation paper also poses a number of questions related to governance, investment and tax issues related to the 30% Rule.

-This consultation follows an announcement in 2015 by the Ontario government to eliminate the 30% Rule for Ontario regulated pension plans (see Davies' article Ontario Proposes Abolishing the Pension Fund "30% Rule").
+This consultation follows an announcement in 2015 by the Ontario government to eliminate the 30% Rule for Ontario regulated pension plans.